lydia’s home

 • 60-day curriculum-based Life Formation Study Series.

-• Identity restoration and payment of fines, restitution, and court costs.
+• Payment of fines, restitution, and court costs.

 • Workforce readiness and GED preparedness.